bbzfc/bbzfc/docs/bbzfc_specs/flags.md

 The following flags will exist in the **bbzfc** game:

-- Wings Flag.
+- **Wings Flag**.
 The tank can fly.
-- Thin Flag.
+- **Thin Flag**.
 When facing the tank from the front (or the back), others will see it as a thin vertical line.
 Hard to hit from the front (or the back).
-- Burrow Flag.
+- **Burrow Flag**.
 The tank goes under the ground, and you only see it's top.
 You can't kill a burrowed tank with a bullet or a laser.
 You can kill a burrowed tank with a guided missile, or by driving on top of it.
-- Laser Flag.
+- **Laser Flag**.
 The tanks shoots a straight infinite laser.
 Time between laser shots is much larger than between normal bullets.
-- Guided Missile Flag.
+- **Guided Missile** Flag.
 The tank shoots a guided missile instead of normal bullets.
 How it works: first you lock on to a visible target, then you release the missile.
 Time between missile shots is much larger than between normal bullets.
-- Invisible Flag.
+- **Invisible Flag**.
 Tank is invisible out of the window.
 Tank is visible on the radar.
-- Stealth Flag.
+- **Stealth Flag**.
 Tank is invisible on the radar.
 Tank is visible out of the window.
-- Shockwave Flag.
+- **Shockwave Flag**.
 Tank sends out a spherical shockwave.
 The shockwave kills all tanks in it's path.
 The radius of the shockwaves effect is small (approximately four tank lengths).
-- Useless Flag.
+- **Useless Flag**.
 Use it wisely = )

 The original flag set will remain until the end of time.
 No new flags will be added to **bbzfc**.
 No flags will be removed from **bbzfc**.